Thailand FAQ

 According to the Thai National Aviation Authority, the Thai Civil Aviation Authority (CAAT), you must comply with and follow the drone regulations below:

-• All drones must be registered if 1) they have a camera and 2) weigh 2 kilograms or more.
+• All drones must be registered if 1) they have a camera and 2) weigh 250g or more.

 • Drones weighing more than 25 kilograms must be registered with the Ministry of Transport.